Unbiased calculation, evaluation, and calibration of ensemble forecast anomalies: Unbiased anomaly MSE estimates

 \section{Unbiased anomaly MSE estimates}

-\citet{leutbecher2008ensemble} showed that a multiplicative factor of $\frac{N}{N+1}$ is required for estimates of mean squared error (MSE) that are unbiased with ensemble size, $N$.
-Here, we derive anomaly-based estimates of MSE that are unbiased with the sample size of the reference climatology, $M$, provided reference climatologies are constructed from $M$ \textit{independent} ensemble mean forecasts and $M$ \textit{independent} observed values.
-We begin by defining unbiased forecast anomalies ($\alpha_{k,j}$) and unbiased observed anomalies ($\alpha_{T,j}$) that are defined relative to their true population means.
+Here, we derive anomaly-based estimates of MSE that are unbiased with the sample size of the reference climatology, $M$, provided reference climatological means are constructed from $M$ \textit{independent} ensemble mean forecasts and $M$ \textit{independent} observed values.
+We start from equations \ref{eq:alpha} and \ref{eq:alpha_obs}, which define unbiased forecast anomalies ($\alpha_{k,j}$) and unbiased observed anomalies ($\alpha_{\textnormal{o},j}$) relative to their true population means.
+The unbiased anomaly mean squared error (MSE) can then be expressed as the expectation of the squared difference between ensemble mean forecast anomalies and observed anomalies.

 The unbiased anomaly mean squared error (MSE) can then be expressed as the expectation of the squared difference between ensemble mean forecast anomalies and observed anomalies.

 which can then be expanded as follows